 Then we have congruent cause (mtshungs-ldan-gyi rgyu).
 “Congruent” means that it is sharing certain things together with the result.
 It’s a cause that shares things with the result.
 We’re talking here about, for instance, when I’m yelling at you, I’m seeing you – that’s a simultaneously arising cause.
 When we talk about various things as causes, something could serve as several different types of causes.
 So here I am seeing you while I’m talking to you; but what is congruent with seeing you is, also, paying attention to you.
 If I didn’t pay attention to you… It’s going on at the same time.

 So that paying attention shares five things in common with the seeing of you while I’m yelling.
 So seeing you and paying attention to you have (1) the same focal object: both are focused on your body.
 Or if we are talking about hearing, hearing and paying attention is focused on the sound of your voice.
 And they share (2) the same mental aspect; in other words, “mental aspect” (rnam-pa) is referring to a mental hologram.
 Remember we spoke about how when you see something, and so on, all the electric impulses and so on are somehow the next thing in the sequence of it – it’s a mental hologram.
 So they share the same mental hologram.
 They both rely on (3) the same cognitive sensors, the photosensitive cells of the eyes for seeing.
 They both occur at (4) the same time.
 Seeing you and paying attention to you is happening at the same time, isn’t it?
 We can increase the attention that we pay, but paying attention and seeing occur at the same time – some level of paying attention.
-And they have (5) the same slant (ris-mthun).
-In other words, if the seeing is accompanied by some destructive emotion, so that the seeing is destructive, so is the paying attention destructive.
-The same slant.
-Slant – I forget the Tibetan word, but it’s the same sort of “thing”.
+And both are (5) the same in that each arises from its own natal source (rdzas), its own tendency.

 Then we have the omnipresent cause (kun-’gro’i rgyu).
 That’s “kundro” – it’s “omnipresent”; it’s present everywhere in the three planes of existence These are the disturbing emotions and attitudes that generate other subsequent disturbing emotions and attitudes.
 While I’m yelling at you, there’s a disturbing emotion of anger, isn’t there?
 I mean in most cases.
 And so that’s a disturbing emotion.
 And a cause for that: my previous moments of anger, and then the potential and tendency to get angry.
 The anger is also a congruent cause.
 The anger is also accompanying and directed at the same object, the same mental hologram etc., and occurring at the same time.